amasini0/cineca-gpu-school-cub/slides/slides.md

 **Steps**:

 1. Start from the provided template (click on the icon in bottom right corner)
 2. Fill the device function in the template.
-Initially it is like the on the left.
+Initially it is like the on the left
-3. If the code is correct, the output values should be sorted.
+3. If the code is correct, the output values should be sorted

 Check the page for `WarpMergeSort` [here](https://nvidia.github.io/cccl/cub/api/classcub_1_1WarpMergeSort.html).